MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-deployment.md

 ms.search.scope: Retail
 ms.search.validFrom: 2018-3-15
 ms.dyn365.ops.version: 7.3.2

 ---
 # Deployment guidelines for cash registers for France

 [!include[banner](../includes/banner.md)]

 This topic is a deployment guide that shows how to enable the Microsoft Dynamics 365 for Retail localization for France.
 The localization consists of several extensions of Retail components.
-For example, the extensions let you print custom fields on receipts, register additional audit events and sales and payment transactions in Point of Sale (POS), digitally sign sales transactions, and print X and Z reports in local formats.
-For more information about the Retail localization for France, see [Cash registers for France](./emea-fra-cash-registers.md).
+For example, the extensions let you print custom fields on receipts, register additional audit events and sales and payment transactions in Point of Sale (POS), digitally sign sales transactions, and print X and Z reports in local formats. <!--For more information about the Retail localization for France, see [Cash registers for France](./emea-fra-cash-registers.md).-->

 This localization is part of the Retail software development kit (SDK).
 For information about how to install and use the Retail SDK, see the [Retail SDK documentation](../dev-itpro/retail-sdk/retail-sdk-overview.md).